 A 2024 Clever Real Estate survey indicated that sellers with agents netted an average of $46,603 more than FSBO sellers.
 The National Association of Realtors (NAR) suggests the gap could be even larger, with FSBO homes selling for around $100,000 less.[8]

-The lack of access to professional tools, experience, and negotiating skills can make it hard to achieve a higher sale price.
+Lack of access to professional tools, experience, and negotiating skills can make it difficult to achieve a higher sale price.

-It can also be emotionally taxing, too, with a Clever study finding that half of the FSBO sellers experienced significant stress or emotional strain during the sale process.
+It can also be emotionally taxing.
+Our study found that half of the FSBO sellers experienced significant stress or emotional strain during the sale process.

 Risk of errors.
 Navigating the legal and regulatory aspects of a home sale is complex.
 FSBO sellers risk contract mistakes or falling afoul of state regulations, potentially leading to legal issues.